yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

   </div>
   <div id="local" class="tab-pane fade" role="tabpanel" aria-labelledby="local-tab">

+To run the examples in Explore, you'll need to create a single- or multi-node cluster.

-For testing and learning YugabyteDB on your computer, use the [yugabyted](../reference/configuration/yugabyted/) cluster management utility.
+For testing and learning YugabyteDB on your computer, use the [yugabyted](../reference/configuration/yugabyted/) cluster management utility to create and manage clusters.

 {{< tabpane text=true >}}